Good-Better-Best Pricing: The Three-Tier Architecture That Captures Full WTP

 The Three-Tier Portfolio

-Good: The entry-level option.
+Good is the entry-level option.
 Functional, affordable, no-frills.
-Its job is to recruit price-sensitive consumers into the brand and prevent them from defecting to competitors or private label.
-Typically priced 15-25% below the Better tier.
+Its job is to recruit price-sensitive shoppers into the brand and stop them defecting to competitors or private label.
+Typically priced 15 to 25% below Better.

-Better: The mainstream option.
+Better is the mainstream option.
 This is where most volume and profit should sit.
-It offers the best balance of quality, features, and value.
-The Better product is the one you actually want most consumers to buy.
+It carries the strongest balance of quality, features, and value.
+Better is the product you actually want most shoppers to buy.

-Best: The premium option.
-Superior quality, premium ingredients, enhanced experience.
-Its primary role is not volume -- it is to make the Better option look like great value by comparison.
-Typically priced 15-25% above the Better tier.
+Best is the premium option.
+Superior quality, premium ingredients, an elevated experience.
+Its primary role is not volume.
+It is to make Better look like great value by comparison, and to capture the shoppers willing to pay up.
+Typically priced 15 to 25% above Better.

-The genius of GBB is that it works on consumer psychology, not just economics.
-The presence of the Best tier changes how consumers perceive the Better tier.
-Without Best, Better looks expensive.
-With Best, Better looks like the smart choice.
-This is the compromise effect in action.
+The power of GBB is that it works on consumer psychology, not just economics.
+The presence of the Best tier changes how shoppers perceive Better: without Best, Better looks expensive; with Best, Better looks like the smart middle choice.
+That pull toward the middle is the compromise effect, the behavioural engine of the whole architecture.

-GBB is not just a pricing framework -- it is a portfolio design principle.
-Each tier should have distinct packaging, distinct quality cues, and a distinct role in the portfolio.
-If consumers cannot tell the three tiers apart in 3 seconds at shelf, the GBB is failing.
+GBB is a portfolio design principle, not just a pricing rule.
+Each tier needs distinct packaging, distinct quality cues, and a distinct role.
+If a shopper cannot tell the three tiers apart in about three seconds at shelf, the architecture is already failing.

 GBB Price Architecture Math